Once you have progressed thru your post-op diet of liquids and pureed foods and healed from surgery, you will be able to start eating regular foods.

-Eating with the Lap-Band
+Eating with the LAP-BAND®

-In order for your body to remain healthy and function properly, it will be important to choose foods are high in protein and nutritional content.
+In order for your body to remain healthy and function properly, it will be important to choose foods that are high in protein and nutritional content.

 - fruits and vegetables

-- healthy breads and cereals
+- healthy, whole-grain breads and cereals

 - dairy products (good source of calcium, but choose non-fat or low-fat)

 Your doctor or dietitian will work with you in developing a new diet plan and provide specific information about the amounts and variety of foods you should include in your meals.
 You will also be instructed on some new ways of eating your meals to reduce unpleasant side effects.

 Protein is the most important nutrient in the LAP-BAND® diet.
 High-protein foods should be the main ingredient of every meal and should always be the first food eaten.
 The body is not able to store protein, so it must be added to dietary intake every day.